kelvinsjk/math-bounty/docs/index.rst

 Developer blog
 ---------------

-Latest: Jun 1, 2020
+Latest: Jun 19, 2020
 ^^^^^^^^^^^^^^^^^^^^^
-After reading about TypeScript in the latest stackoverflow survey, we have decided to transition to TypeScript ourselves.
+We are more than halfway through content generation for Math Atlas.
+Typescript has been a joy to work with (for the most part) and we're slowly making our code more and more modular as we progress.
+The student input/student radio components have really helped our workflow efficiency, and better understanding of the onsen-ui page loading/javascript flow process means less messy bugs as we're coding.
+Now the main bottleneck is in integration testing (and the testing of the mathematical logic underneath each question).

+At the moment we're aiming to ship with 3 functionalities: an MF26 viewer, question selector by topic as well as a random question selector.

 Previous entries
 ^^^^^^^^^^^^^^^^^

+Jun 1, 2020
+^^^^^^^^^^^^^^^^^^^^^
+After reading about TypeScript in the latest stackoverflow survey, we have decided to transition to TypeScript ourselves.

 May 29, 2020
 ~~~~~~~~~~~~